siks89/pfextend/README.md

 The test cases are located in the example directory.

-##### Dependencies:
-Known dependencies: git, ed, make, binutils

 ##### Warning:
-The modification was only tested on GNU/Linux.
-It's not intended to work under any other OS.
+The expansion was only tested on GNU/Linux OS.